 Resource Visibility

-Zephyrus features a web-based visualization application that allows you to monitor the status of the managed applications, and allows you to quickly determine the health of each session using a near teal-time color-coded table.
+Zephyrus features a web-based visualization application that allows you to monitor the status of the managed applications, and allows you to quickly determine the health of each session using a near real-time color-coded table.
 The user can also visualize the health of each virtual machine associated to a session by clicking on the session name.

 If the operator is interested in seeing specific tasks then s/he can select a single virtual machine.
 Zephyrus loads all the information containing the tasks running on the particular virtual machine.
 Selecting a particular task displays detailed status information such as start time, run time duration, and where it’s running, et cetera.